humanmade/altis-analytics/docs/optimization-framework/README.md

 Altis Optimization Framework is the set of APIs that builds on top of Altis Native Analytics, to provide the tooling needed to enable Personalization and Experimentation features.

+[Altis Experience Blocks](../experience-blocks.md) are built on this framework.

 ## Experimentation

 Experiments are a powerful tool for optimizing content and measuring the effectiveness of changes to the site.